 Whether it is grief or depression, the good news is that you do not have to manage the difficult feelings alone.
 You may not feel like reaching out to talk with someone all the time, but do not isolate yourself.
 Even if you just have to ask a friend or family member to come sit on the couch while you cook dinner just to be in the house with you…. start there.
 Grief and depression both tempt us to isolate and hurt alone but suffering in silence really is not the solution.
 Know that if you are struggling with grief, your journey will be unique and be patient with yourself.
 If you are going through an MDE, remember that there is real help out there to support you through the darker days.

-If you or someone you love needs to speak with a counseling professional, I am here to help.
-Feel free to call me directly at 407-630-7529 for a complimentary 15 minute consultation and we can begin your journey towards healing.
+If you or someone you love needs to speak with a counseling professional, we are here to help.

 * IMPORTANT REMINDER: Please keep in mind as you read this article that this is NOT meant to be used as a diagnostic tool, but rather a simple checklist that includes common markers of both conditions.
 If you are experiencing symptoms, it is recommended you schedule an appointment with a professional that can provide an appropriate diagnosis.